cataseven/Statistics-Graph-Chart-Card/README.md

 **v3.25 addition:**
 - **Segment labels toggle** — card-level `state_timeline_show_labels: false` hides the state labels drawn inside the segments for clean, label-free color bands; the hover tooltip still names each state.
 Default `true` — and labels only render in segments wide enough to fit them anyway.
 In the editor the checkbox sits next to *Corner Radius* in state_timeline mode.
 Accepts `{{ }}` templates — see [Template Toggles](#-template-toggles-boolean-templates).
 - **Row labels wrap instead of being cropped** — the entity-name column is **measured against the actual text** (not estimated from character counts), so it is exactly as wide as the longest name needs, capped at about a third of the card.
 A name that still doesn't fit **wraps onto up to three lines**, left-aligned, with the row growing to match — so a long friendly name stays fully readable even on a narrow card, a More Info dialog or a phone, and a short one gives all its space back to the timeline.
 Only a name too long for three lines is ellipsized, and it keeps the full text as a hover tooltip.
 The label is also clipped to its own column, so it can never paint past the edge of the card. *(v3.31)*
-- **Segment label size** — `state_timeline_label_font_size` sets that label's font size in pixels (6–40, default 10).
-The truncation budget follows the font size, so a bigger label shows fewer characters with an ellipsis instead of spilling out of its segment.
+- **Label size** — `state_timeline_label_font_size` sets the font size in pixels (6–40) for **both** the state label inside each segment (default 10) and the entity name in the label column on the left (default 11) *(v3.32)*.
+Both budgets follow it: a bigger segment label shows fewer characters with an ellipsis instead of spilling out, and a bigger entity name re-wraps across up to three lines with the row growing to fit.
 The editor field appears next to *Show State Labels* while that toggle is on. *(v3.31)*

 ### Box Plot *(new in v3.21)*